bradcopenhaver/pig-dice/README.md

 Source code available at _repository_

 ## Known Bugs
-Hard mode computer malfunctions when banks reach higher numbers (>62)

-turnTotal does not display on second roll on computer's turn.
+Turn total does not display on second roll on easy computer's turn.

 ## Support and contact details